Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/chapter1.md

 ## Methods and Recommendations for Defining and Assesing an Opportunity to Create a Tech Company

 **Market and indsutry are different**.
 For example, there is a laser industry, but there are no laser market, instea there are existed welding market, a cutting market, and market for the organisation of audoturiums.
 These three markets represent the use of lasers.
 So, from one technique or even a patent, a technical knowledge, there is only one industry.
-So, if you are a marketer on laser, it is not entirely true that you work on laser market, but on laser indusry.
+So, if you are a marketer on laser, it is not entirely true that you work on laser market, but on laser industry.